 - Branded Lenses: 2D and 3D glasses for viewing videos

 - Brand Takeovers: you can take over TikTok for a day and promote your brand with images, videos, GIFs, and selected hashtag challenges.
 You are also allowed to include backlinks to your videos that users can click through your landing page or site.

-You can easily download this app from Appstore, Google Play.
+You can easily download this app from Appstore, and Google Play.
 For those using Microsoft Windows 10, you do not need to run the app on an Android emulator.

 Its curated content of posts, images, videos, stories, news and information, live feed, games, and so much more have brought a total of 2.5 billion monthly active users to the app.

-Even during the massive lockdown in different countries, some people found the Facebook marketplace as a chance to bounce back from job loss or closing of brick-and-mortar stores. eCommerce boomed even more amid the pandemic.
+Even during the massive lockdown in different countries, some people found the Facebook marketplace as a chance to bounce back from job loss or the closing of brick-and-mortar stores. eCommerce boomed even more amid the pandemic.

 Facebook is great for marketers to use due to its vast number of users covering almost all demographics by age, gender, location, work, or school, among others.